ExtendRealityLtd/VRTK/README.md

 the end of the controller to a point on a ground surface (at any height).
-It is more useful than the Simple Laser Pointer for traversing objects of various heights as the end point can be curved on top of objects that are not visible to the player.
+It is more useful than the Simple Laser Pointer for traversing objects of various heights as the end point can be curved on top of objects that are not visible to the user.

-The laser beam is activated by default by pressing the `Grip` on the controller.
+The laser beam is activated by default by pressing the `Touchpad` on the controller.
 The event it is listening for is the `AliasPointer` events so the pointer toggle button can be set by changing the `Pointer Toggle` button on the `VRTK_ControllerEvents` script parameters.